Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 A plugin for generating customizable PDF invoices for orders.
 Supports incremental invoice numbering, credit invoices, and customizable Handlebars templates.

+This is a paid plugin.
+For production use, please purchase a license at https://vendure.io/marketplace.

 ## Getting started

 1. Install the plugin with `yarn add @vendure-hub/pinelab-invoice-plugin`